radhikamedury/Covarius-takehome/README.md

 1. Clone the repository.
 2. Pip installer to install new modules.
-3. Install typer. [pip install typer]
+3. Used cmd to install typer. [pip install typer]
    Typer was used to build the python cli application.
-4. Install pandas. [pip install pandas]
-   Pandas was used to write the new json to csv.
+4. Use cmd to install pandas. [pip install pandas] Pandas was used to write the new json to csv.

 The json file must be located in the parent directory.
 To change the path of the json file - refer to line 8 and 9 of file takehome.py.